a-h-b/dadasnake/README.md

 * SNAKEMAKE_EXTRA_ARGUMENTS - if you want to pass additional arguments to snakemake, put them here (e.g. --latency-wait=320 for slower file systems).
 Leave empty usually.
 * LOADING_MODULES - insert a bash command to load modules, if you need them to run conda.
 Leave empty, if you don't need to load a module.
 * SUBMIT_COMMAND - insert the bash command you'll usually use to submit a job to your cluster to run on a single cpu for a few days.
 You only need this, if you want to have the snakemake top instance running in a submitted job.
 You alternatively have the option to run it on the frontend via tmux.
 Leave empty, if you want to use this frontend version and have [tmux](https://github.com/tmux/tmux/wiki) installed.
+* BIND_JOBS_TO_MAIN - if you use the option to run the snakemake top instance in a submitted job and need to bind the other jobs to the same node, you can set this option to true.
+See FAQ below for more details.
+* NODENAME_VAR - if you use the BIND_JOBS_TO_MAIN option, you need to let dadasnake know, how to access the node name (e.g.SLURMD_NODENAME on slurm).
 * SCHEDULER - insert the name of the scheduler you want to use (currently `slurm` or `uge`).
 This determines the cluster config given to snakemake, e.g. the cluster config file for slurm is config/slurm.config.yaml .
 Also check that the settings in this file is correct.
 If you have a different system, contact us ( https://github.com/a-h-b/dadasnake/issues ).
 * MAX_THREADS - set this to the maximum number of cores you want to be using in a run.
 If you don't set this, the default will be 50.
 Users can override this setting at runtime.
 * NORMAL_MEM_EACH - set the size of the RAM of one core of your normal copute nodes (e.g. 8G).
 If you're not planning to use dadasnake to submit to a cluster, you don't need to set this.